 Ethics and how we practice

-The commitments underneath everything else we do.
+The commitments that guide everything we do.

 i.